Discover the best of Nordic winter in Iceland and Norway!

 Itinerary

-This incredible 8-day tour is ideal for anyone who wants a true Icelandic adventure.
-Spend 6 days trekking the iconic Laugavegur Trail, seeing vast obsidian deserts and colorful mountains.
-It ends in the lush valley of Thor, where we’ll spend a whole day walking to the Fimmvörðuháls Pass.
+This incredible 8-day tour takes you into the wild in comfort.
+Spend 6 days trekking the iconic Laugavegur Trail.
+See vast obsidian deserts, colorful mountains, and sleep in cozy mountain huts.
+The trail ends in the lush valley of Thor, where you’ll spend a whole day walking to the Fimmvörðuháls Pass.

-We’ll leave the deserts behind on the seventh day and venture into the South Coast.
-You’ll see cascading waterfalls and even walk on a glacier with fellow travelers.
-The 8-day tour ends with a drive through the Golden Circle, where you visit the most iconic Iceland landmarks like Thingvellir, Gullfoss, and the Geyser Geothermal Area.
+Your group will leave the deserts behind on the seventh day and venture into the South Coast.
+You’ll see cascading waterfalls, walk on a glacier, and stay in a comfortable hotel.
+The 8-day tour ends with a drive through the Golden Circle, where you visit iconic landmarks like Thingvellir, Gullfoss, and the Geyser Geothermal Area.

 Your adventure begins early in the morning with a pick-up in Reykjavik.
 You’ll head east on a scenic drive of about 3 to 4 hours.
 On the way, you’ll see the South Coast and pass Hekla—one of Iceland’s most famous volcanoes.